seanohollaren/nsolid-manager/README.md

 - Exporting required environment variables
 - Starting the target app with `nsolid`

-With one command, you'll be ready to navigate to the N|Solid Console and watch your app's performance
+With one command, you'll be ready to navigate to the N|Solid Console and watch your app's performance.

 ## Set up